21 Different Types of Mythical Horses

 This excursion will take us all over the planet, spanning countless civilizations and countries and into the distant past.

-They have served not only as modes of transportation for us but also as components of our military.
+They have served as modes of transportation for us and as components of our military.

 Nowadays, it’s common for young girls to fantasize about owning a pony.